 Head Coach/Vice President of Hockey Operations

-Patrick Roy was named Head Coach/Vice President of Hockey Operations on May 23, 2013 and begins his second season in that role.
+Patrick Roy was named Head Coach/Vice President of Hockey Operations on May 23, 2013 and recently finished his second season in that role.
 Roy was introduced as the sixth head coach in Avalanche history and the 14th in franchise history on May 28, 2013.

 In addition to his head coaching duties, Roy works closely with Executive Vice President/General Manager Joe Sakic in all player personnel decisions.